MattDunn11/VibrationofAwesome/README.md

-# Vibration of Awesome
+# Vibration of Awesome Blog
-A high-vibe blog powered by Notion and Next.js.
+This is the real dynamic blog powered by Notion + Next.js.